Disney Springs Area Hotels

 The guest rooms are in two buildings.
 The main building, which houses the restaurants and bars, the spa, and other important amenities, is 27 stories high, making it the tallest building on Disney grounds.
 Views from the top of this high rise can be quite spectacular.
 The other building, on the opposite side of the grounds and closer to the main pool area, houses a combination of standard rooms and one-bedroom “parlor suites.”

-I have done repeated walk-throughs of this hotel.
-I find the indoor public spaces in both buildings quite dark, even when visiting on a beautiful sunny day.
+We have done repeated walk-throughs of this hotel.
+We find the indoor public spaces in both buildings quite dark, even when visiting on a beautiful sunny day.
 The architecture does not admit a great deal of natural light.
 However, the renovations have improved things a great deal.

 The guest rooms have been renovated attractively with a contemporary decor.
 Virtually all guest rooms at this resort have a balcony or patio.
 Standard rooms have two Queen beds or a King bed.
 Parlor suites have a bedroom that is much like a standard room, plus a separate living room with a pull-out sofa, small fridge, microwave, wet bar and additional half-bath.

-The grounds are the largest of the Downtown Disney resorts, and are beautifully maintained.
+The grounds are the largest of the Disney Springs area resorts, and are beautifully maintained.
 The hotel has multiple pools.
 Two of them — a large free-form half-outdoor/half-covered pool and an outdoor lap pool — are on Recreation Island, which also offers a whirlpool spa, a pool bar/grill, a game room, a small kiddie pool and a kids’ climbing/play area.
-Other than these areas, I would not describe the resort as “kid-friendly,” and we have seen relatively few children during visits.
+Other than these areas, we would not describe the resort as “kid-friendly,” and we have seen relatively few children during visits.